-Fulfilling Lives in Islington and CamdenFulfilling Lives in Islington & Camden (FLIC) is an eight-year Lottery funded learning programme closing in May 2022, designed to support people experiencing multiple disadvantage and affect system change to improve the experience and outcomes for people accessing services.
+Fulfilling Lives in Islington and CamdenFulfilling Lives in Islington & Camden (FLIC) has now closed its doors.
+However, all of our news, learnings and reports can be found here, and our clients' voices and films can be found here.
+FLIC was an eight-year Lottery funded learning programme, designed to support people experiencing multiple disadvantage and affect system change to improve the experience and outcomes for people accessing services.
 Too often the voices of people experiencing multiple disadvantage aren't heard.
-Putting clients at the centre of everything we do is key to our work.
-Our support service is intensive, trauma-informed and led by the experiences and insights of our clients.
-We work in partnership with statutory and voluntary agencies across both boroughs to improve services for people with multiple needs and drive systemic change, influencing how services are designed and delivered.
+Putting clients at the centre of everything we do was key to our work.
+Our support service was intensive, trauma-informed and led by the experiences and insights of our clients.
+We worked in partnership with statutory and voluntary agencies across both boroughs to improve services for people with multiple needs and drive systemic change, influencing how services are designed and delivered.
+If you have any questions, please email Lucy Campbell ([email protected]), SHP's head of Multiple Disadvantage Transformation.
 Home Our action plan Our work with clients Voices Learning and resources News A voice for change Fulfilling Lives Programme Frances’ Story: A decade living with leg ulcers and the road to healing Living with a chronic leg ulcer for over 10 years was the daily reality for Frances; a 40-year-old woman working full-time in retail and living in a squat.
 This woman had injected heroin for most of her young adult life but was now clean and had not been using for many years.
 The leg ulcer was 30 cm long and spread around the circumference of the lower limb.
 It was deep, raw, and bleeding.
 Despite Frances being in agony, and the fact the pain was made worse by being on her feet all day, she had learned to live with the pain and to some degree accept it.
 She was careful to hide the smell from her colleagues, although they were aware there was some problem due to her limp.
 Frances no longer considered herself homeless and was initially reluctant to visit CHIP.
 Her life had changed significantly, she was drug free and was now off the streets, squatting instead.
 Visiting CHIP was a reminder of where her life had been and some of the things she had had to overcome.
 However, Frances was desperate.
 She had been hiding her wound from everyone – she had not engaged with a GP for years after a negative experience where she was confronted with a conversation about HIV, her partner of over 10 years had never once seen the wound, and she had distanced herself from her family.
 Upon arrival, the tissue viability nurse and Frances sat down to discuss the current clinical presentation of the wound and the treatment that was available.
 It was important to navigate these early conversations carefully in order to build trust and overcome the woman’s fear of services.
 The ‘light bulb moment’ came when the woman was told this wound was healable.
 She was dumbstruck and could not believe it.
 She had come to accept living in constant agony and shame as a part of her life.
 The treatment plan included two weekly appointments, and the gold standard therapy of compression bandaging.
 The patient attended most appointments, although when life did get in the way, the team remained positive and encouraged her to come back.
 Within three months the 30cm ulcer and halved in size and three quarters had healed.
 It was encouraging for Frances, the prospect of a leading ‘normal life’ was no longer a fantasy, but within reach.
 She was excited at the prospect of wearing whatever she wanted, going to the beach, swimming, and most importantly, reconnecting with her family.
 Living a life without shame and a painful secret was within reach.
 Frances’ story is a demonstration of what’s possible, and testament to the fact that many wounds are preventable, treatable and healable.
 It highlights the power of positive communication, the importance of taking time to build a relationship and the need for specialist treatment.
 Wounds can be healed, and people can live more fulfilling lives without these secrets.
 This is just one of many stories that demonstrates the need for leg ulceration to be addressed as a physical health need for people experiencing homelessness.
 Find out more about our health care pilot in this area and discover our key learnings here.